The Most Wonderful Time of the Year?

 - Appraisal-focused - Change the way you think about a stressful event by reshaping the way you view the experience.
 This helps you challenge assumptions and leads you to see problems, issues or experiences in a different light.
 This can include looking for the positive aspects of a situation, challenging your thoughts on what the “perfect” holiday looks like, and setting reasonable expectations.

 - Emotion-focused - These skills, like a “painter’s tarp,” protect you and help you manage your stress.
 This is where self-care comes in.
 You may feel pressured to meet everyone’s needs and it’s important that you take time to get enough sleep, exercise, eat healthfully, and to get the support you need.
-The holidays may cause you to feel sad or lonely when faced with the absence of loved ones whom have passed, or with memories that are difficulty to recall.
+The holidays may cause you to feel sad or lonely when faced with the absence of loved ones who have passed, or with memories that are difficult to recall.
 It can be helpful to talk to friends and family about your emotions and to recognize that you are not alone this holiday season.

 If you find that the additional stressors that the holiday season can bring are causing anxiety, or significantly affecting your mood, you might want to consider therapy.
 Behavioral Health Partners (BHP) offers treatment for anxiety and depression, and has a team of mental health professionals who can accurately assess your symptoms and make recommendations for treatment.
 To schedule an intake appointment, give us a call at (585) 276-6900.